Transportation Appeal Tribunal of Canada Act (S.C. 2001, c. 29)

 4 The Governor in Council shall designate one member as Chairperson of the Tribunal and one member as Vice-Chairperson.
 The Chairperson and Vice-Chairperson must be full-time members.

 Marginal note:Duties of Chairperson

-5. (1) The Chairperson is the chief executive officer of the Tribunal and has supervision over, and direction of, the work of the members and staff of the Tribunal, including
+5 (1) The Chairperson has supervision over, and direction of, the work of the Tribunal, including

 (a) the apportionment of work among members and the assignment of members to hear matters brought before the Tribunal and, when the Tribunal sits in panels, the assignment of members to panels and to preside over panels; and